jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

 ### 28 No contracting out
 A term of any agreement or contract that purports to exclude, limit, or modify the operation of this Act, or any duty owed under this Act, or to transfer to another person any duty owed under this Act—
-  (a) has no effect to the extent that it does so; but (b) is not an illegal contract under the Illegal Contracts Act 1970.
+  (a) has no effect to the extent that it does so; but (b) is not an illegal contract under subpart 5 of Part 2 of the Contract and Commercial Law Act 2017.

 ### 29 Insurance against fines unlawful
 (1) To the extent that an insurance policy or a contract of insurance indemnifies or purports to indemnify a person for the person's liability to pay a fine or infringement fee under this Act,—
   (a) the policy or contract is of no effect; and
-  (b) no court or tribunal has jurisdiction to grant relief in respect of the policy or contract, whether under section 7 of the Illegal Contracts Act 1970 or otherwise.
+  (b) no court or tribunal has jurisdiction to grant relief in respect of the policy or contract, whether under sections 75 to 82 of the Contract and Commercial Law Act 2017 or otherwise.
 (2) A person must not—
   (a) enter into, or offer to enter into, a policy or contract described in subsection (1); or (b) indemnify, or offer to indemnify, another person for the other person's liability to pay a fine or an infringement fee under this Act; or